 Tom Glavine “The Head-Hunter”

-One of the most hilarious scenes in baseball history occurred back in the 1980s when Tom Glavine was ordered to intentionally hit Philadelphia Phillies legend, Dale Murphy.
+One of baseball’s most hilarious scenes occurred in the 1980s when Tom Glavine was ordered to intentionally hit Philadelphia Phillies legend, Dale Murphy.

 As one of the most soft-spoken baseball stars from back in the day, you wouldn’t see Tom Glavine playing “bean-ball” very often.